AlbaneCM/Data_Science/README.md

 # Data_Science
-Summary of topics learned on Codecademy through the Data Science career path
+Summary of topics learned on Codecademy through the Data Science career path.
+They are ordered chronologically ordered, so MuscleHub is the most recent and includes the most recent topics reviewed in the course.

 1. Life Expectancy corresponds to:

-2. Biodiversity corresponds to
+2. Biodiversity displays a summary of Python operations, including:
+- Modifying dataframes e.g.:
+  - Replacing N/A values in columns
+  - Multiple dataframes: creating new one from existing ones
+  - Merging dataframes
+- Calculating command statistics: nunique
+- Calculating aggregate functions: groupby
+- Selecting columns & rows with logic: groupby, reset_index(), relational operators
+- Data Visualization:
+  - Matplotlib
+- Hypothesis testing:
--
+  - chi2_contingency

-3. MuscleHub project includes series of tasks reviewed on SQL & Python, including:
+3. MuscleHub project includes series of operations reviewed on SQL & Python, including:
 SQL:
 - Selection of tables
 - Limit of table's selection